rorytboyle/flexible_cpm/README.md

 This code is released under the terms of the GNU GPL v2.
 This code is not FDA approved for clinical use; it is provided freely for research purposes.
 If using this in a publication please reference this properly as:
 Finn ES, Shen X, Scheinost D, Rosenberg MD, Huang, Chun MM,Papademetris X & Constable RT.
 (2015).
 Functional connectome fingerprinting: Identifying individuals using patterns of brain connectivity.
 Nature Neuroscience 18, 1664-1671.

-All other functions and scripts (e.g. functions with _suffix_ "__CPM_") are original and this code is also released under the terms of the GNU GPL v2
+All other functions and scripts (e.g. functions with _suffix_ "__CPM_" - including run_flexible_CPM_leaveSiteOut) are original and this code is also released under the terms of the GNU GPL v2

 Code is written and tested on MATLAB R2020a